Probing multi-mobility edges in quasiperiodic mosaic lattices: Introduction

 Recently, a significant advancement in the field of ME physics has emerged with the introduction of Avila's global theory \cite{Avila2015}, one of his {\it Fields Medal} work.
 This novel theoretical framework has uncovered a distinct class of exactly solvable 1D models, where quasiperiodic on-site potentials are incorporated with certain periods \cite{Wang2020}.
 Referred to as mosaic lattices, these models exhibit a range of compelling features.
 Notably, unlike previous models employing random or other quasiperiodic disorders, the mosaic lattice displays the remarkable property of hosting multiple MEs while breaking self-duality symmetry.
 Moreover, regardless of the strength of the quasiperiodic potential, extended states persist throughout the system –– a striking departure from the previous findings.

 Here, we conducted experimental implementation of quasiperiodic mosaic lattices using integrated silicon nitride ($\text{Si}_3\text{N}_4$) photonic circuits with complementary metal-oxide-semiconductor (CMOS) compatible fabrication technology \cite{TPRev1,TPRev2,TPRev3,TPRev4,InteP,Elshaari2020,Moody2022,Chang2023}.
 By precisely engineering the on-site potential of each lattice site and adjusting the in-between gaps, while maintaining uniform hopping terms, we successfully achieved the desired quasiperiodic modulation over a wide tuning range at room temperature.
-Through single site excitation of the photonic mosaic lattice in the strong tuning regime, we observe clear signatures of multiple MEs, which arise from the energy-dependent coexistence of localized and extended states.
+Through single-site excitation of the photonic mosaic lattice in the strong tuning regime, we observe clear signatures of multiple MEs, which arise from the energy-dependent coexistence of both extended and localized states in the system.
 The existence of MEs is further confirmed by scanning the quasperiodic potential strength and probing the average energy of the injected state.
 Our results showcase the capacity of integrated photonics platforms to investigate ME physics in a scalable and precise manner, with the potential to explore and uncover unique quantum features depending on bosonic coalescence \cite{Lahini2010,Segev2013,Crespi2013} in quasiperiodic lattice models.